woocommerce/storefront/README.txt

 Privacy Policy for the Google Fonts API: https://developers.google.com/fonts/faq#what_does_using_the_google_fonts_api_mean_for_the_privacy_of_my_users

 == Changelog ==

+= 2.4.0 - 2018-11-23 =
+* New - Adds support for the new blocks introduced in WordPress 5.0.
+* Tweak - Remove legacy Jetpack logo feature.
+* Tweak - Move all WooCommerce related code inside of the `inc/woocommerce` directory.
+* Fix - Allow zooming and scaling for improved accessibility.
+* Fix - Multiple code standards improvements.

 = 2.3.5 - 2018-10-24 =
 * Fix - Use Pointer Events API for consistency across touchscreen devices when interacting with menus.